crashoverride777/swifty-ads/README.md

 - v4.0

 Complete redesign of the helper.
-The project was getting too big for my liking and since I am planning on adding another ad provider soon I decided to split the helper into individual files.
+The project was getting too big for my liking and since I am planning on adding another Ad provider soon I decided to split the helper into individual files.

-This has the benefit of cleaner and easier to maintain code, especially when I will add another Ad provider.
-I also think this way is more flexible because you can decide to just use a single Ad provider or use a combination of multiple providers just as before.
-Its just alot easier to set up this project for your liking.
+This should make code cleaner and better to maintain as well as easier to understand.
+I also think this way is more flexible because you can decide to just use a single Ad provider without having to rewrite the whole project.

 Please re-read the instructions again for the new setUp.